 The museum is by far millennium city Cuttack’s best tourist attraction.
 The maritime museum came up in the old dilapidated complex of “River Boat Construction and Repair Workshop” constructed during the British era.
-The workshop w renovated and renovated and converted into the present day Odisha State Maritime Museum in 2013.
+The workshop was renovated and renovated and converted into the present day Odisha State Maritime Museum in 2013.

 The exhibits of the museum give an insight into the ancient Odisha’s famed maritime industry.
 On display are the tools used by the Sadhabas (or seafarers), age old navigation systems and its evolution.